dmsc/fastbasic/manual.md

   same as using a comma to separate arguments.
 This is abbreviated `T.`.

-  The `RTAB` function advances the position so that the next argument to print ends just before a column multiple of the argument, right aligning the printing of the data.
+  The `RTAB` function, abbreviated
-  This is abbreviated `RT.`.
+  `RT.`, advances the position so that the next argument to print ends just before a column multiple of the argument, right aligning the printing of the data.
+This function must be immediately followed by a variable or a string to align.

   Note that `,`, `TAB` and `RTAB` always print at least one space, and